meta data for this page

 Motor autosetup returns error

 Check if the motor turns freely by hand, if not, see the Overcurrent flag above.

 Increase detection current (for example, twice), you can also push the motor with your hand at the start (be careful).

-Check the performance of the hall sensors in the Controller > Debugging information > Hall input section, this parameter has three digits, each shows the signal level, if you rotate the motor slowly by hand, then all three digits should change.
+Check the performance of the hall sensors in the Controller > Debug information > Hall input section, this parameter has three digits, each shows the signal level, if you rotate the motor slowly by hand, then all three digits should change.
 If none of them changes, check if the hall connector is connected or the ground may be broken.
 If one of the numbers does not change, there is no contact or the sensor wire is broken.
 To check the contacts in the controller, you need to disconnect the hall connector and measure the voltage at the controller connector.
 There should be about 4V on the signal lines of the halls, 5V on the power supply and about 3V on the temperature sensor line.